Askomaro/word-search-puzzle/README.md

 Main idea is to use compact prefix tree as data structure to store all possible words and then find needed words.
 Implementation has been taken from another my repository -> https://github.com/Askomaro/python_trie

+Performance: this realization for board 15x15 takes ~ 200 ms

 ##How to use it:
 1. Clone repository
 2. Install dependencies into virtual environment: